8 Simple Steps To Prepare Ragi Porridge For Your Baby

 Image: Shutterstock

 Ragi or finger millet is extremely nutritious, and it helps your baby’s overall growth and development.
 Finger millet contains high amounts of proteins, calcium, and iron.
 It is gluten-free, low in fat, absorbable and easily digestible.
-Ragi porridge serves as one of the best weaning food preparations to be incorporated into infant nutrition.
-You can introduce it to your baby once she completes six months.
-But consult your pediatrician before introducing ragi porridge into your little angel’s diet (1).
+This Indian food idea for babies serves as one of the best weaning food preparations for babies aged six months and above.
+However, consult your pediatrician before introducing ragi porridge into your little angel’s diet (1).

 Benefits Of Ragi Porridge For Babies